 Thus, the pilot program that allows truck drivers to operate commercial vehicles from the age of 18 could result in more truck accidents in Los Angeles, Riverside, Los Angeles, and all across California.

 “Teen truck drivers are more likely to violate traffic laws, disregard trucking regulations, and engage in risky and dangerous behaviors on the road,” says our Los Angeles truck crash attorney.
 Statistics show the younger the truck driver, the more likely he/she is to:

-If you have been injured in a truck accident caused by a teen truck driver, get a free consultation from our experienced lawyers to find out your options on recovering compensation.
-Contact the Law Offices of Howard Craig Kornberg by calling at 310-997-0904 or complete this contact form.
+If you have been injured in a truck accident caused by a teen truck driver, get a free consultation from our experienced lawyers to find out your options for recovering compensation.
+Contact the Law Offices of Howard Craig Kornberg by calling 310-997-0904 or completing this contact form.